rohitgirme/starter/README.md

-# starter
+# Arche
-Starter project for React / Redux / NodeJS projects
+Arche in Greek stands for the beginning or the starting point or initial.

-This is a quick starter for projects using the React / Redux and NodeJS.
+This is a starter project for React / Redux / NodeJS projects.
+It provides the folder structure for React, Redux and NodeJS source.
-Other modules included are:
+It includes the following libraries
 React-router
 Redux-thunk
 Redux logger